 The bridge also played a huge and historically significant role in boosting the local economy by providing jobs during America’s Great Depression period.

-Sunrise is the best time to visit for the classic bridge shrouded in mist image, but its majesty can be appreciated any time of the day.
+Sunrise is the best time to visit the classic bridge shrouded in mist image, but its majesty can be appreciated any time of the day.

 A visit to the Golden Gate Bridge is one thing that simply cannot be missed on any San Francisco itinerary.